 We included contingently issuable shares using the treasury stock method for our PSU awards in the diluted weighted average number of common shares outstanding based on the number of contingently issuable shares that would be issued assuming the end of our reporting period was the end of the relevant PSU award contingency period.
-The calculation of diluted weighted average shares outstanding related to PSUs was 0.8 million in 2022, 0.6 million in 2021, and nominal in 2020.
+The calculation of diluted weighted average shares outstanding related to PSUs was 0.2 million in 2023, 0.8 million in 2022, and 0.6 million in 2021, and nominal in 2020.